ubuntudroid/demand/README.md

 Simple and definitely highly subjective in its usefulness, but for me it does what it should: telling me how to use the program(s) contained in this directory and its subdirectories.

 When I want to start a presentation I just switch to the folder and call `dman` to get hints about how to set it up.
-For folders where there is no `.dman` file in the directory or one of its recursive parent directories it returns a `README.md` file if available.

 ## Current state and goals

-Currently the above mentioned `dman` tool is implemented as an alias in my `.zshrc` file.
-However it should be fully with `.bashrc` as well.

-Copy it to your shell configuration file and start adding `.dman` files to your directories!

 I plan to create a script out of this and make it available via homebrew.
 Additionally I want to integrate one of the markdown terminal rendering libraries (like [terminal_markdown_viewer](https://github.com/axiros/terminal_markdown_viewer))